FakeItEasy/FakeItEasy/docs/quickstart.md

 }
 ```

-* Most FakeItEasy functionality is reached from a common entry point: the `A` class.
+* Most BlairItEasy functionality is reached from a common entry point: the `A` class.
 * In this example the `lollipop` instance is used as a stub and the `shop` instance is used as a mock but there's no need to know the difference, just fake it!
 Easy!
 * Fluent, easy-to-use syntax guides you as you configure fakes.